kira-03/RBAC-Admin-Panel-UI/README.md

 - **SOC Analyst**: Focuses on monitoring threats and incident responses, with access to the SOC and services modules.
 - **Cloud Security Specialist**: Responsible for securing cloud infrastructure, with permissions limited to the cloud module.
 - **Client Manager**: Manages client-related operations, with access to the clients module.

-These roles are tailored for a security-centric environment, designed to offer granular control while maintaining robust management capabilities.
-They allow administrators to effectively assign specific tasks to relevant personnel based on their roles.

 ---